Intensive Text Study

 9. Innovative, Growing Reconstructionist Movement

 Judaism’s most dynamic movement constantly strives to imbue ancient texts and rituals with contemporary meaning and relevance.
 Reconstructionist Judaism features values-based, inclusive communities, strong lay-rabbinic partnerships and strong leadership in tikkun olam.
 Students at RRC have a major voice in shaping our movement, especially since the unique restructuring that has made congregational programming the responsibility of the College.
-You’ll find many opportunities to get involved in leadership roles for the movement through congregational internships, work at Camp JRF and the No'ar Hadash Israel Experience, as well as other situations.
+You’ll find many opportunities to get involved in leadership roles for the movement through congregational internships, working at Camp Havaya, Havaya Arts and the No'ar Hadash Israel Experience, as well as other situations.
 RRC encourages and supports expansive thinking about the rabbinate, as does our movement.
 We want rabbis who can meet people “where they are” physically, intellectually and spiritually.
 Our graduates have a history of serving the wider Jewish community in many meaningful and important ways.

 10. Livable, Lovable Philadelphia